Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

-Then they asked their countryman, Cuban director Alejandro Perez, to make the video.
-Which was shot in the Dominican Republic with the dancers of Havana’s Ballet Litz Alfonso.
+Then, they asked their countryman, Cuban director Alejandro Perez, to make the video.
+It was shot in the Dominican Republic with the dancers of Havana’s Ballet Litz Alfonso.
 It aired in 2013.

-Fast forward a few months and a friend of Enrique Iglesias tells him that he just came from Cuba and heard this incredibly catchy song on the radio.
-The Spaniard checks it out on YouTube and realizes it is indeed fantastic, and it is the song he co-wrote with Descemer (here are the lyrics translated into English).
-So he calls up Descemer and they decide to record Bailando (Dancing) again, this time with Enrique as one of the singers.
+Fast-forward a few months, and a friend of Enrique Iglesias tells him that he just came from Cuba and heard this incredibly catchy song on the radio.
+The Spaniard checks it out on YouTube and realizes it is indeed fantastic.
+It is the song he co-wrote with Descemer (here are the lyrics translated into English).
+So he calls up Descemer, and they decide to record Bailando (Dancing) again.
+This time with Enrique as one of the singers.

-Then they reshot the video which is an higher budget version of the first one.
-They hired the same director to film it, and used the same concept and dancers.
+Then they reshot the video, which is a higher budget version of the first one.
+They hired the same director to film it and used the same concept and dancers.
 That second video has been viewed more than 2.7 billion times.